 Webpages tagged with «EU and global justice»

 Is the liberal world order legitimate?
-ARENA and the Egmont Institute will host a policy dialogue in Brussels on 20 November addressing perspectives from the EU, Russia, India, China, Brazil, South Africa and the United States.
+ARENA and the Egmont Institute hosted a policy dialogue in Brussels on 29 November addressing perspectives from the EU, Russia, India, China, Brazil, South Africa and the United States.

 Thomas Diez gave a presentation on power transition in Europe at the 13th Pan-European conference on international relations in Sofia on 14 September 2019